nicobao/personal-notebook/004_choosing_api_tech.md

 ### GraphQL (and its GraphQL Schema)

-TL;DR: GraphQL is an interesting option for large-scale applications that have to deal with a large amount of microservices (hint: 99% of us are not in this situation).
+_TL;DR:_ GraphQL is an interesting option for large-scale applications that have to deal with a large amount of microservices (hint: 99% of us are not in this situation).
 And even for such organizations - I doubt its usefulness.
 Some of the problems REST has that GraphQL solves are already solved by OpenAPI - but without the problems that GraphQL brings to the table (and they are numerous).
 In general I understand the initial appeal, but after diving in I am convinced that GraphQL is a wrong good idea that can be very costly in the long run.

-Much of the analysis comes from [this analysis](https://www.youtube.com/watch?v=S1wQ0WvJK64) which I pretty much agree with (for the things I know personally, but the rest makes sense too).
-His seems to be shared by many people in the community.
+Much of the analysis comes from [this video](https://www.youtube.com/watch?v=S1wQ0WvJK64) which I pretty much agree with (for the things I know personally, but the rest makes sense too).
+His views seem to be shared by many people in the community.

 #### What is GraphQL?